July 31, 2019 5 min read

 No matter how high temperatures rise, or how many resources we use up, it's clear that there are good people doing good work to ameliorate our changing climate.
 So don't despair!
 If you need more, check out the full list of 2019's good news.

 And there is plenty you can do as well.
-If you want to make a difference, get involved by planting a tree or becoming a tree ambassador 🌲
+If you want to make a difference, get involved by planting trees or becoming a tree ambassador 🌲

 by Joseph Coppolino